oszo/OTG-Lab/03. Identity Management Testing/README.md

 This lab has 1 flags as follows topic:

-- Infrastructure Configuration
+- Account Provisioning Process
-- Application Platform Configuration
+- Account Enumeration and Guessable User Account
-- Enumerate Infrastructure and Application Interfaces
+- Weak or unenforced username policy

 ### Start Labs